clduab11/parallax-pal/README.md

 © 2025 Chris Dukes, Parallax Analytics.
 All Rights Reserved.

-THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-UNAUTHORIZED USE, COPYING, MODIFICATION, DISTRIBUTION, OR REPRODUCTION IS STRICTLY PROHIBITED.

-NOTICE: This project contains derivative work from TheBlewish's Automated-AI-Web-Research-Ollama.
+Detailed licensing terms available in the LICENSE file.
+Different usage rights apply based on selected subscription tier.

 ## Disclaimer ⚠️

-This project is for educational and research purposes.
+This project is primarily for educational and research purposes.
 Users must comply with all API and service terms of use.